ben-mackenzie/huffman-coding/README.md

     A compressed representation of the input text using the Huffman Codes generated and a decompression of the compressed representation, which should match the original string.

-Bugs or Implemented Test Cases; and, any theoretical follow-up
+Bugs or Implemented Test Cases

     The character-by-character encoding was first tested on a set of sample characters and frequencies, along with the methods supporting the encoding and representation (including the header method).